Virginia Aquarium

 The Virginia Aquarium & Marine Science Center, formerly known as the Virginia Marine Science Museum, is an aquarium and marine science museum located in Virginia Beach, Virginia, just south of Rudee Inlet.
 The exhibits at the museum are contained in over 800000 gal of fresh and saltwater displays.

 History

 The aquarium opened on June 14, 1986, as the Virginia Marine Science Museum.
-The focus of exhibits was on life in the rivers of Virginia, Chesapeake Bay, and the marine waters just off of Virginia.
+The focus of exhibits was on life in the rivers of Virginia, the Chesapeake Bay, and the marine waters just off of Virginia.
 In 1995, the aquarium expanded, tripling its size.
 On November 21, 2009, the Virginia Aquarium opened a 12000 sqft series of exhibits called Restless Planet.
 The $25 million renovation designed by Chermayeff & Poole of Boston includes four habitats: Malaysian Peat Swamp, Coastal Sahara Desert, Red Sea, and Indonesia's Flores Island.
 The renovation doubled the number of species displayed by the aquarium.
 Some of the new animals include Komodo dragons, tomistomas, spotted eagle rays, and cuttlefish.